 I had the privilege of serving in the armed forces.
 After my initial training and seeking a challenge, I was eventually successful at becoming one of a handful of Army Divers.
 This journey shaped and refined me in incalculable ways.
 Two lessons stood out in that season: my body is capable of much more than my mind might think it is; and (as Zig Ziglar used to say) it's always too early to quit.
 On multiple occasions, I knew I just had to keep moving.
 If I paused, pain or hesitancy could creep in.
 Remember, the end in mind is normally bigger than the moment at hand.
 Keep moving forward.

-Can we help you splice greater resiliency into your leadership?
-Can we help instill this into your teams?
+Can The Center help you splice greater resiliency into your leadership?
+Can The Center help instill this into your teams?